Contract settlements: acceptance: authorisation levels

 CH411130+ explains how the CSF can be used and saved electronically.

-If the offer has been accepted by an Authorising Officer (who was formerly a LCAO), or Lead CRM, they will confirm this in a covering memo and provide any advice necessary to bring the case to a conclusion, for example advice regarding any amounts to be set against the settlement.
+If the offer has been accepted by an Authorising Officer (who has a similar role to that previously held by a LCAO), or Lead CRM, they will confirm this in a covering memo and provide any advice necessary to bring the case to a conclusion, for example advice regarding any amounts to be set against the settlement.

 If the offer is accepted you should